hmumme/hmumme.github.io/_pages/projects.md

 Through our labs indvidual acute leukemia subtype studies, we have compiled a large consortium of pediatric acute leukemia single-cell RNA sequencing samples (over eighty).
 Through single-cell analytical methods, we integrate and perform a ***pan-leukemia*** analysis to assess how acute leukemia subtypes are similarity dysregulated compared to *normal* bone marrow from healthy donors.

-## Create tools to increase accessibility of pan-cancer datasets and analytical modules
+## (ii) Create tools to increase accessibility of pan-cancer datasets and analytical modules

 While single-cell technologies are incredibly useful in understanding cellular population transcriptome patterns, the utilization of these sequencing and analysis methods requires the use of bioinformatics and high-performance computing to analyze these large datasets.
 We are developing a ***Pediatric Single-Cell Cancer Atlas***, or ***PedSCAtlas***, to facilitate the analysis and exploration of multiple pan-cancer datasets without the requirement of bioinformatics expertise by the user.
 This increases the accessibility of pediatric datasets, which is incredibly important due to the lack of pediatric-specific studies and datasets due to the lower incidence of cancer in children compared to adults.

 The first version of the PedSCAtlas is available online at [https://bhasinlab.bmi.emory.edu/PediatricSCAtlas/](https://bhasinlab.bmi.emory.edu/PediatricSCAtlas/).

-## Use omics technologies to identify novel immunotherapy targets
+## (iii) Use omics technologies to identify novel immunotherapy targets

 **Chimeric antigen receptor T cell Targets**